deepopo/CENALP/README.md

 The detailed version are ``python==3.7.2`` and ``networkx==2.4``, ``sklearn==0.22.1``, ``gensim==3.4.0``, ``tqdm==4.31.1``, but they are not mandatory unless the code doesn't work.
 ## Basic usage
 ### Data
 We provide a toy dataset, which is named 'bigtoy'.
 If you want to evaluate other datasets, please ensure that ground truth alignments and the edges for two networks are necessary.
+In addition, you can find the datasets used in the paper in http://thinklab.sjtu.edu.cn/paper/IJCAI19_network_dataset.zip.

 ### Example
 In order to run *CENALP*, you can execute *demo.py* directly or execute the following command in ./src/: